 Tax Due Diligence is another major type of due diligence especially in a country like India, where there is a gamut of tax laws applicable to every business.
 Under tax due diligence, the experts evaluate the reporting of incomes and expenses to the various tax authorities, both direct and indirect, to ensure that neither the income has been under-reported nor the expenses have been over-reported to pay fewer taxes.
 In addition to this, various reconciliations of incomes and expenses are done to establish if the same reporting is done to various authorities such as indirect tax authorities, direct tax authorities, ROC, DGFT, etc. Furthermore, the experts also determine the current status and exposure due to any pending tax disputes, assessments, departmental audits, scrutiny, etc. to the company.

 Legal Due Diligence is essential before putting the hands-on on any business.
 A team of legal experts evaluates the risks that may arise on account of any business contracts, representations, warranties, share purchase agreements, loan agreements, customer contracts among other things.
-Various legal documents of the company such as Memorandum of Association (MOA), Articles of Association (AOA), Minutes of Board Meetings, etc. are also reviewed before giving an opinion on the legal risks attached to the business including any contingent liabilities.
+Various legal documents of the company such as Memorandum of Association (MOA), Articles of Association (AOA), Minutes of Board Meetings, etc. are also reviewed before giving an opinion on the legal risks attached to the business including any contingent liabilities for Legal due diligence.

 Some other areas of due diligence include Technical Due Diligence, Human Resource Due Diligence, Environmental Due Diligence, Intellectual Property Due Diligence, etc. where the experts evaluate the showcased picture of business with the real-life picture of the business and provide the report to the acquirer for his decision making.

-Due Diligence is also done by banks prior to disbursing loans, investees before pitching their business to the investors, promoters before selling their business to understand its real worth.
+Legal Due Diligence in Mergers and Acquisitions is also done by banks prior to disbursing loans, investees before pitching their business to the investors, promoters before selling their business to understand its real worth.

-Our team of professionals understand the tax and regulatory environment in India and possess enough experience to perform the due diligence of any company.
+Our team of professionals understands the tax and regulatory environment in India and possesses enough experience to perform the Financial, tax, and Legal due diligence audit of any company.